diz-unimr/machbarkeit-backend/README.md

 > | `200`                                                          |                            | FeasibilityRequest                                    |
 > | `404`                                                          |                            |                                                       |
 > | <code>503</code><br /><code>504</code><br /><code>500</code> | `text/plain;charset=UTF-8` | Delegated error response from the feasibility service |

-> [!IMPORTANT]
-> The actual feasibility result can be obtained by polling the endpoint returned by the `Location`-Header

 ##### Example cURL (with token)